jhildenbiddle/canvas-size/README.md

    If/when support for [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) is added to the library, this will no longer be an issue for modern browsers as all canvas work will be handled by a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) on a separate thread.
 Until then, consider the following options:

    * Display a progress indicator to inform users that the application is in a working state.
+   * Call the library when tests are least likely to affect the overall user experience.
    * [Cache test results on the client](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage) so that tests only need to be performed once per browser.
-   * Call the library when a brief period of unresponsiveness is least likely to affect the overall user experience.

 1. **Virtual environments may produce inconsistent results**

-   This is a result of the "virtualized" hardware used in these environments.

-   Tests conducted on local and cloud-based virtual machines may produce results that differ from actual hardware, and canvas dimensions that work without issue on actual hardware may fail in a virtualized environment.
-These issues are caused by the virtualized hardware imposing its own set of unique size limitations and requires your application to adjust accordingly.
+   Tests conducted on virtual machines may produce results that differ from actual hardware.
+This is to be expected, as the virtualized hardware used in these environments can impose its own unique size limitations.

+   In some virtualized environments (mostly with older browsers and operating systems), canvas-size may produce inconsistent results or fail all tests when calling `maxArea()`, `maxHeight()`, `maxWidth()`, and `test()` using `options.sizes`.
+This is a result of the virtual GPU failing after a test canvas exceeds the browser's size limitations, causing all subsequent tests to fail even for canvas dimensions that are actually supported by the browser.
+In these scenarios, avoid iterating over canvas dimensions that exceed the browser's size limitations, and instead specify dimensions that are known to be supported by the browser.
+Supported dimensions can be detected manually by calling `test()` using `options.width` and `options.height`.

 ## Contact